Entry-Level Track

 Q: Is the Foothill Dental Hygiene Program accredited?

 Foothill College Dental Hygiene program has been accredited from the inception of the program in 1964.
 The Commission on Dental Accreditation (CODA) is nationally recognized by the United States Department of Education as the sole agency to accredit dental and dental-related education programs conducted at the post-secondary level.
 CODA's mission is to serve the oral health care needs of the public through the development and administration of standards that foster continuous quality improvement of dental and dental related educational programs.
 The last CODA accreditation site visit for Foothill College Dental Hygiene Program was 2018, with the status: "approval without reporting requirements".
-The next accreditation site visit will be 2025.
+The next accreditation site visit will be in 2026.

 Q: What is the Employment Outlook for Dental Hygienists?

-According to the US Bureau of Labor Statistics, employment of dental hygienists is projected to grow 9 percent from 2021 to 2031, much faster than the average for all occupations.
+According to the US Bureau of Labor Statistics, employment of dental hygienists is projected to grow 9 percent from 2023 to 2033, much faster than the average for all occupations.
 This projected growth ranks dental hygienists among the fastest growing occupations, in response to increasing demand for dental care, and the greater use of dental hygienists.

 Q: How much does the Foothill College Dental Hygiene Program cost?